 Earlier, we talked about the negative impacts of information overload on the workplace.

-In companies that communicate mainly through emails, intranets or even instant messaging apps, it is not uncommon for employees to miss out on important company updates.
+In companies that communicate mainly through emails or even instant messaging apps, it is not uncommon for employees to miss out on important company updates.
 During the crisis, employers can not afford this to happen.

-10. Give a special attention to your non-wired employees
+10. Give special attention to your non-wired employees

-Emails or intranets can be very inefficient in providing crisis communications to non-wired employees, remote employees or employees who may be away from their desks.
+Emails can be very inefficient in providing crisis communications to non-wired employees, remote employees, or employees who may be away from their desks.
 In addition, they are very ineffective during a power failure.

 Therefore, the most effective way to communicate during an emergency or crisis is via mobile technology, which goes wherever your employees go.

-Smarp’s mobile-first approach to crisis communication is one of the primary reasons why companies across the world use Smarp as their main employee communication channel.
+Haiilo’s mobile-first approach to crisis communication is one of the primary reasons why companies across the world use Haiilo as their main employee communication channel.

 11. Make sure your messages are accurate and consistent

-During crisis, companies are under a microscope of public and media.
+During crisis, companies are under the microscope of public and media.
 When communicating with employees, it is important to deliver the right information even if that sometimes means answering with “I don’t know”.

-Giving wrong information to the employees can cause the spread of misinformation which can significantly hurt employees’ trust that they have in their employers.
+Giving wrong information to the employees can cause the spread of misinformation which can significantly hurt employees’ trust and have a negative impact on employee motivation and engagement.